transientskp/tkp/documentation/getstart/concepts/celery.rst

 Note also that a worker loads all the necessary code to perform its tasks into memory when it is initalized.
-If the code on disk changes after this point (for example, if a bug is fixed in the Trap installation), the worker *will continuing executing the old version of the code* until it is stopped and restarted.
-If, for example, you are using a "daily build" of the Trap code, you will need to restart your workers after each build to ensure they stay up-to-date.
+If the code on disk changes after this point (for example, if a bug is fixed in the TraP installation), the worker *will continuing executing the old version of the code* until it is stopped and restarted.
+If, for example, you are using a "daily build" of the TraP code, you will need to restart your workers after each build to ensure they stay up-to-date.

 Finally, always bear in mind that it is possible to disable the whole task